-Donald Trump continued his dance with open white supremacy during the spring of 2016 over my objections.
+Donald Trump continued his dance with overt white supremacy during the spring of 2016 over my objections.
 But Trump was heading my advice in another area.

 "David, let's talk about our proposals for an ObamaCare replacement.
 I'd love to be able to cover every American," Trump said.